Animal Boy: Lyrics and composition

 Side B begins with one of the Ramones' few explicitly political songs, "My Brain Is Hanging Upside Down (Bonzo Goes to Bitburg)", which deals with the Bitburg controversy.
 The lyrics encapsulated the feelings of Joey, Dee Dee and Beauvoir while watching US President Ronald Reagan visit a German military cemetery in Bitburg, West Germany on May 5, 1985.
 In an interview with East Coast Rocker, Joey explained: "What Reagan did was fucked up.
 Everybody told him not to go, all his people told him not to go, and he went anyway.
 How can you fuckin' forgive the Holocaust?
 How can you say, 'Oh well, it's OK now?'
 That's crazy!"
-Dee Dee also asserted that Johnny had made the band seem right winged.
+Dee Dee also asserted that Johnny had made the band seem right-wing.
 "It was the first time we could make a statement to show we weren't prejudiced," he explained.
 "We'd just had these skinheads at our gigs, punks walking around wearing swastikas."
 Johnny disliked the song and resisted playing it live, saying that Reagan was his favorite president of his lifetime.
 It was Johnny who insisted that the song's title be changed to "My Brain Is Hanging Upside Down"; "Bonzo Goes to Bitburg", the original title, was relegated to parenthesis.
 "Bonzo", a pejorative nickname for Reagan, refers to a chimpanzee from Bedtime for Bonzo, a 1951 comedy film in which Reagan starred.

 "Mental Hell", the next track and the second written by Joey, dealt with his recent stress with the band and his relationship with his girlfriend, Angela, ending.
-Author Dave Thompson described "Eat That Rat" as "reaching back to their pure punk past."
+Author Dave Thompson described "Eat That Rat" as "reaching back to their pure punk past".
 While "Eat That Rat" is one minute and thirty-seven seconds long, the shortest track on the album is the next song, "Freak of Nature", which clocks in at one minute and thirty-two seconds.
 Johnny explained that it was written by him and Dee Dee while changing reels in an open-reel audio tape recording at the studio.
 "Hair of the Dog", a song about the guilt of alcoholism, is the third and final song written by Joey.
-The album's last track, "Something to Believe In", was influenced heavily by British pop, and was described by Susan Cummings of Spin as a "pseudo-AOR attempted teen anthem" and by author Scott Schnider as a "surging, yearning anthem."
+The album's last track, "Something to Believe In", was influenced heavily by British pop, and was described by Susan Cummings of Spin as a "pseudo-AOR attempted teen anthem" and by author Scott Schnider as a "surging, yearning anthem".